SquirrelMobile/fr.squirrel.tutorial/README.md

 ```

 "argument" this argument is a collection of each page in tutorial .
 You can handle each data with different properties :
-* "imageProperties" : this property edit the background photo of the page
+* "page" : this property edit the background photo of the page
-* "title" : this property
+* "title" : this property edit the page's title
-* "subtitle" :
+* "subtitle" :this property edit the page's subtitle
-* "logo" :
+* "logo" :this property edit the logo

 ##c